cs394-s23/attendeeTracker/README.md

 ![Home page](public/home-page.png)

-This app provides users with the ability to track participants for their events, providing the breakdown of people attending, not going, and still deciding.
-Users can input the google forms link witch which they invited participants into the app, which will then reveal a dashboard with the aforementioned information on the home page.
-The other main functionality of the app is sending reminders to participants.
-This will send automated emails to all respondents of the original google form invitation, and ask them to confirm their attendance status.
-This information is also shown on the dashboard.
+This app provides users with the ability to track attendance to their events.
+By inputting the google forms link with which they invited participants, users are able to view a dashboard with attendance information, including who is attending, not attending, and maybe attending.
+Users are also able to send reminders to participants.
+This will send automated emails to all respondents of the original google form invitation, asking them to confirm their attendance status.
+This confirmation data is then also displayed on the dashboard.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>